coreos/coreos-installer/README.md

 * coreos.inst.ignition_url - The url of the coreos ignition config (optional, enter coreos.inst.ignition_url=skip to not load an ignition config)

-## Using the installer on Fedora or RHEL CoreOS
+## Using the installer on FCOS or RHCOS

-This installer is incorporated into Fedora CoreOS and RHEL CoreOS.
+This installer is incorporated into FCOS and RHCOS.
 There are ISO images that can be downloaded that will allow for an install to be performed on bare metal hardware either via ISO install or via a PXE install.
 While ISO install is supported we certainly